iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 > Drained battery, when I uploadedy data after catching Covid no one got an alert.
 Does not work.<br> :date: __2021-05-20 21:18:06__

 > Um, this thing has never notified me and I've been in contact with several Covid cases.
 4 tests and lucky so far, but not because of this app.<br> :date: __2021-05-18 02:22:59__

-> It has never even been used for information.
-Totally useless.
-I didnt intend to give it a star I just can't remove it from when I finger brushed against it.<br> :date: __2021-05-14 19:35:56__

-> I will not leave my location on due to battery usage.
-I was an advocate of this app until this last update.<br> :date: __2021-05-14 07:32:27__